AbductiveLearning/ABLkit/docs/Intro/Bridge.rst

             to train. ``gt_pseudo_label`` can be ``None``.
             - ``Y`` is a list representing the ground truth reasoning result for each sublist in ``X``. loops : int
-            Machine Learning part and Reasoning part will be iteratively optimized for ``loops`` times.
-        segment_size : Union[int, float]
+            Learning part and Reasoning part will be iteratively optimized for ``loops`` times. segment_size : Union[int, float]
             Data will be split into segments of this size and data in each segment will be used together to train the model.